What is an Affinity Diagram?

 The top 5 reasons for teams using the affinity diagram are as follows.

 - An affinity diagram is used when the problem or issue is complex and hard to understand.
-Here the problem or issues are discussed and the team is not able to comprehend the solution to the problems because it is not simply multifarious and tough, by grouping the problems, issues, the facts and ideas into a similar group we touch the heart of the problems, thus we can find the root of the problems.
+Here the problem or issues are discussed and the team is not able to comprehend the solution to the problems because it is not simply multifarious and tough, by grouping the problems, issues, facts, and ideas into a similar group we touch the heart of the problems, thus we can find the root of the problems.

-- Affinity process is used when the issues, facts, or ideas are disorganized and we do not know how to attack them to get better visibility.
+- The affinity process is used when the issues, facts, or ideas are disorganized and we do not know how to attack them to get better visibility.
 If they are disorganized then it is hard for our brain to think, so grouping the disorganized facts into some similar grouping gives us a better understanding

 - An affinity diagram is used when things are uncertain, this means that failure is probable and there are elements of risks involved.
 To strike away from the dissimilarity and focus on the main risks or the failure factors we use this affinity diagram.
 Then you can segregate the risks into possible risk treatment options such as mitigate, transfer, avoid, and accept.
 Again the failures are attacked then by further SWOT analysis.